Learning on the BBC from 11 January

 Some additional learning and activity suggestions specific to children and young people with SEND are also available on the SEND Local Offer section of this website (opens a new window)

 Bedtime in Barnes (opens a new window) Enjoy a series of bedtime stories for the young ones, read by local Barnes residents.
-A new video is released every day to keep imaginations alive as you're tucking them in.

 A free information book explaining the coronavirus to children, illustrated by Gruffalo illustrator Axel Scheffler

 Online Music Lessons

 Kingston Music Service will be offering online tuition on a huge range of instruments from the summer term.
 If haven’t signed up yet and are interested in applying for online lessons, go to www.kingston.gov.uk/music (opens a new window)